naveedkhalid091/Learn_Next.js/step07_api/06_fetching_data_from_client.md

 See the project `books-api-app` for coding Exmaples, I have fetched data from client side using two following methods:

 1. Fetched data by using Hooks
-2. Fetched data after installing the swr library (ising the swr method).
+2. Fetched data after installing the `swr` library

+(see the code inside the books-api-app under folder swr_method).

 You can Install the swr library as: